dmulholl/syntext/readme.md

 Syntex
 ======

-Syntex is a lightweight, markdownish markup language for generating HTML from plain text.
+Syntex is a lightweight, markdownish markup language for generating HTML.
 It's implemented in Python 3 and can be used both as a command line script and a Python library.

 Syntex borrows most of its basic syntax from Markdown: